14 Generative AI in Geospatial Data Science

 Large Language Models (LLMs) in Geospatial Analysis

-Spatial Interpretation with LLM (OpenAI API):
+Spatial Interpretation with an LLM (OpenAI API example):

 import openai